USEPA/hwip/docs/search-help.md

 **Federal Waste Codes**

-Search for facilities that manage specific federal waste types according to hazardous waste manifests or the latest Biennial Hazardous Waste Report.
+Search for facilities that manage specific federal waste types according to the past 365 days of hazardous waste manifests or the latest Biennial Hazardous Waste Report.
 You may select multiple codes to return facilities that manage at least one of the waste types selected.

 **State Waste Codes**